 - designed for use only by trained, professional drivers or by serious amateurs in race conditions.

-Standards for tyres in Australia are set by federal laws (like the Vehicle Standard (Australian Design Rule) for passenger car tyres) and state and territory guidelines (like the NSW Roads and Maritime Services’ Guidelines for Alternative Wheels and Tyres).
+Standards for tyres in Australia are set by federal laws (Vehicle Standard (Australian Design Rule) for passenger car tyres).
+They are also set by state and territory guidelines (NSW Roads and Maritime Services’ Guidelines for Alternative Wheels and Tyres).
 If your tyres don’t meet legal requirements, you could face serious fines and penalties.
-There are three key reasons why slick tyres are not allowed on roads under Australian safety laws.
+There are three key reasons why Australian safety laws don’t allow slick tyres on roads.

 Slick tyres are tyres with minimal tread.
 Their surface is smooth, without grooves, so they have high levels of grip and more direct rubber contact with the ground.
 This generates more power, which helps cars accelerate to crazy speeds in elite sport.